-The last two weeks have been kind of crazy, balancing work, family, making new gear, dehydrating food and a final shakedown on the Superior Hiking Trail with an amazing group of women.
+The last two weeks have been busy, balancing work, family, making new gear, dehydrating food and a final thru-hike shakedown on the Superior Hiking Trail with an amazing group of women.

 I plan to post on our trip prep soon, but am starting with an update on my previous post about Hiker’s rash.
 It’s neck and neck with Make your Own Ultralight Backpack for most popular spot on the WP Blog as of today.
 As odd as it may be to write about your rash on the internet…by putting it out there, I’ve realized that this is a condition that affects a lot of people, without much medical info on treatment or prevention.
 Sharing has been encouraging and has also dispelled my fears about it.

 Just to be safe, I did have some official testing done by my primary care doc to rule out any underlying health issues during a regular visit.
 All tests came back negative…so, thankfully, it’s not anything more serious.

 I posted a question on a couple of Facebook groups I’m in, looking for anyone who had Hikers rash and had successfully dealt with it for consecutive days hiking or backpacking on the trail.
 Typically, I take a day to recover whenever I have had it, so I was a little worried about it showing up on a long trip.